editable nutrition label templates

 Colours in the nutritional information panel are allowed.
 However the information must not be misleading.
 It is therefore important that the design of the table is simple, utilising high contrast.
 Never reversed the text.
 For example don’t place white text on a black background.
 Colours may be used, as in the samples shown above.
 But I would always keep the colour palette to a minimum, one or two colours.
 The text should never be presented in a colourful manner.
 Avoid either a range of colours or light colours such as yellow or pale blue.
 Do not setup the NIP in CMYK (cyan, magenta, yellow black), this will be difficult for the printer to register.
 When it comes to the colour of the text I keep it to black or grey as a percentage of black.

 It is the producers responsibility to ensure the NIP can be interpreted easily.
 FSANZ does not offer guidance, advice or a checking system to help comply with the Code.
-Choose a version of the ‘Nutrition Information Panel Templates for Australia and New Zealand’ provided for downloading that suits your product.
-If you need help with your nutrition analysis give me a call and I will recommend an affordable regulatory specialist.
+Simply choose a version of the ‘Nutrition Information Panel Templates’ that suits your product.

 EDITABLE NUTRITION LABEL TEMPLATE INSTRUCTIONS

 These files are created in Adobe Illustrator CC.
 This is the industry standard program for producing labels and product packaging.
 If you don’t have access to Adobe Illustrator you may like to make use of the 7 day FREE TRIAL.
-Each one is provided in vector format as pdf and ai.
-Editable nutrition label templates have been saved in as legacy version (CS4 and PDF4) so that they are compatible with older versions of programs**.
-The fonts are not converted to outlines so that you can edit them.
-The fonts I have used are from the Adobe Typekit: Helvetica Neue Heavy Condensed (heading) and Helvetica Neue Light Condensed (body).
-You can use these fonts or change them to suit yourself.
+Each one is provided in vector format ‘ai’.
+These editable nutrition label templates have been saved in the latest version of Illustrator CC.

 TO EDIT THE TABLE: